RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 was originally published as an open standard by OASIS Open in November 2022.
 CSAF files provide a structured, machine-readable way of representing and sharing security advisory information across all software and hardware providers.

-Red Hat's CSAF files are always associated with one specific advisory and a given advisory may include one or more product version(s) and one or more components, depending on the product type and update scope.
-The advisory itself can also include updates to address one or more vulnerabilities.
-Red Hat’s CSAF files are publicly available per advisory [here](security.access.redhat.com/data).
+Red Hat's CSAF files are always associated with RHSA and a given security advisory may include one or more product version(s) and one or more components, depending on the product type and update scope.
+The RHSA itself can also include updates to address one or more vulnerabilities.
+Red Hat’s CSAF files are publicly available per RHSA [here](security.access.redhat.com/data).

 ### VEX Overview